tobiasGuta/tobiasGuta.github.io/_posts/2025-06-23-javascript.md

 -   Use **arrow functions** for cleaner code in callbacks, array methods (`map`, `filter`, etc.), and when you don't need a dynamic `this`.

+The `=>` symbol in JavaScript is called an arrow function (also known as a fat arrow).
+It's a shorter way to write functions that was introduced in ES6 (2015).